aces/Loris/docs/wiki/99 - Developers/Creating a Module.md

 │
 ├── help/       // Help text that is displayed to users │
-├── js/         // Compiled React files (vanilla javascript) that are served to the browser │
+├── js/         // Compiled React files that are served to the browser │
-├── jsx/        // Original React files (JSX) - must be compiled │
+├── jsx/        // Original React files (JSX)
+│
-├── php/        // PHP classes used to retrieve data from database and display forms │
+├── php/        // PHP classes
+│
 ├── test/       // Test Plan and Integration Tests for the current module │